xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 - Transforming / preprocessing data (often CPU-bound).
 - Feeding the data into GPUs for training or inference.

-Although GPU compute is incredibly fast, the CPU can become a bottleneck when dealing with large dataset.
+Although GPU compute is incredibly fast, the CPU can become a bottleneck when dealing with large datasets.

 In this hackathon, we tried looking at different ways of reducing this bottleneck.

 ### Data & Code Overview

-For this hackathon, we developed a benchmark of training a U-NET (with ResNet backend) training on ERA-5 Dataset to predict next time steps.
+For this hackathon, we developed a benchmark of training a U-NET (with ResNet backend) model on the ERA-5 Dataset to predict next time steps.
 The U-Net model is implemented in PyTorch and the training pipeline is built using PyTorch DataLoader.
 The model can be trained on a single GPU or multiple GPUs using Distributed Data Parallel (DDP) for parallelization.

 -- TODO : Add an example image.